 Every effort will be made to support a smooth transition.
-If a child is having trouble with the transition, the ECEs will communicate with the parent(s) to discuss a plan to help with the child's needs.
+If a child is having trouble with the transition, the ECEs will meet with the parent(s) to discuss a plan to help with the child's needs.

 Please note: For any child transitioning to a new homeroom, a College of the North Atlantic (CNA): CHILD CARE TRANSITION FORM is completed by both the child's ECE and a parent.
-The original is placed on file at
+The original is placed on file at the centre and a copy is provided to the parent.